 - Students are not allowed in the classroom without teacher supervision.
 Classroom door should be left closed until invited by teacher to enter.

 - Teachers are not responsible for waiting with students after scheduled class has ended.
 Students should wait in designated waiting areas at either the front or back desk, where they can be supervised by an adult on-staff.

 - In the event of an emergency, such as a natural disaster, teachers and students should evacuate the building as soon as it is safe to do so.

-- Emergency services contact information is located in the drawer of the Lombard side desk.
+- Emergency services contact information is located at the front desk and in the office.

-- First aid kit is located in our studio classroom desk and another is located at the Aspire Project’s back desk.
+- First aid kit is located in each of our studio classrooms and in the office.